KaiserWilhelm23/PIP-Manager-App/README.md

 *All Windows 10 releases work on Windows 11

 # Announcements
 Version 5.0 when fully released will have built in searching of the PyPI database.
-It will also be available for immediate intall via ```pip install pip-manager```
+It will also be available for immediate install via ```pip install pip-manager```

 Version 5 is on hold until I get time to work on it.
 Version 5 will have a total code rewrite.
 I am also thinking about stopping the project here anyway.